Mani Rimdu festival and Lower Everest trek 10 Days | 2024

 The dances take place on the 2nd public day of Mani Rimdu.

-Symbolic demons are conquered, chase away, or transformed to Protectors of Dharma.
+Symbolic demons are conquered, chased away, or transformed into Protectors of Dharma.
 As the theme of the dance positive forces fight with those of disorder through the dances.
 The dances convey Buddhist teaching on many levels from the simplest to the most philosophical.
-During the dance the monks are believed to become divine being.
+During the dance, the monks are believed to become divine beings.
 The dances are only performed during Mani Rimdu because they are considered to be very sacred, and not for ordinary entertainment.

-Day 08 Novemer 2nd 2019.
+Day 08 November 16th 2024.
 Trek to Chiwong Monastery (2 hrs.); third day of Mani Rimdu; overnight at Chiwong Khop.

 The Fire Puja (Jinsak)